Saber (Fate/Stay Night): In Fate/stay night

-Saber Alter as seen in Heaven's Feel.
+Saber Alter as seen in Heaven's Feel route.
 Due to her darker personality, she has been referred to as an anti-heroine by the developers.

-In the visual novel Fate/stay night, Saber is accidentally been summoned by a young mage named Shirou Emiya, stopping the servant Lancer in the process.
+In the visual novel Fate/stay night, Saber is accidentally summoned by a young mage named Shirou Emiya, stopping the servant Lancer in the process.

 Fate route

 In the Fate route of Fate/stay night, Shirou and Saber often clash because of their fighting methods.
 Despite this, Shirou tries to persuade Saber that the past cannot be changed and that trying to change it is unwise.
 Once Saber discovers the Holy Grail is corrupt and causes only death, she accepts that her wish is indeed impossible to accomplish.
 She later works with Shirou to save the world she was summoned into.

 Saber and Shirou develop romantic feelings for one another but decide to end their relationship once the Holy Grail War is finished.
 Having realized Kiritsugu Emiya sealed Excalibur's scabbard, Avalon: The Everdistant Utopia (Avaron), inside his body, Shirou passes it to his Servant so that she could defeat the Servant Gilgamesh.
 Saber and Shirou win their respective fights against Gilgamesh and his master Kirei Kotomine.
 Saber destroys the Holy Grail with Excalibur and, after accepting Shirou's feelings and confessing her own, is sent back to her original time and dies.
 In the PlayStation 2 remake, an extra ending in which Shirou and Saber reunite following their deaths was added.
 After accepting her own identity and dying, Saber forgoes becoming a Heroic Spirit so she can wait for Shirou in Avalon, the mystical land where only true heroes may reside.
 After waiting for many lifetimes for Shirou to earn the right to ascend to Avalon, they are finally reunited for eternity.